-In accordance with NPRC-3205: Nondiscrimination, Northern Pennsylvania Regional College does not discriminate against any student based upon race, color, religion, national origin, ancestry or place of birth, sex, gender identity or expression, perceived gender identity, sexual orientation, disability, use of a service animal due to disability, marital status, familial status, genetic information, veteran status, age, or other classification protected by applicable law in matters of admissions, student services, or in the services, programs, or activities that it operates.
+The College shall not discriminate and prohibits discrimination against any faculty (full-time and part-time), staff, administrators, and students based upon race, color, religion, national origin, ancestry or place of birth, sex, gender identity or expression, perceived gender identity, sexual orientation, disability, use of a service animal due to disability, marital status, familial status, genetic information, veteran status, age or other classification protected by applicable law in matters of admissions, student services, or in the services, programs, or activities that it operates.

-The College prohibits retaliation against any person who in good faith reports a violation of this policy, provides information in an investigation of a potential violation, or otherwise engages in protected activity under the law.
+The College prohibits, and will not engage in, retaliation against any person who, in good faith, reports a violation of this policy, provides information in an investigation of a potential violation, or otherwise engages in protected activity under the law.